Additional Functions and Type Utilities

 Determines if one data type can be cast to another data type according to (NumPy) type promotion rules.

-Determine if a provided dtype is of a specified data type kind.
+Returns a boolean indicating whether a provided dtype is of a specified data type "kind".

 result_type(*arrays_and_dtypes)